 - Has clarity around their personal finances and a plan to improve them

-- Has a budget that supports progress towards their financial goal
+- Has a budget that supports progress toward their financial goal

 - Has a bookkeeping system and software they keep up to date